Linda Lappin: Novels

 In The Etruscan, her first novel, Harriet Sackett, a feminist photographer, travels to Italy to photograph Etruscan tombs for the Theosophical Society.
 Here she falls in love with a charismatic count, the occultist and amateur archaeologist, Federigo del Re, who materializes and disappears into the Etruscan landscape.
 As Harriet stalks her phantasm-lover, the solution to the mystery which propels the novel retreats.
 Is Federigo Del Re faithful; is he a real count, or even a real man; a fantasy or an Etruscan ghost?
 The novel draws inspiration from the literary gothic novel, Jungian archetypes, fairy tales, and from DH Lawrence's Sketches of Etruscan Places.
 Critically, The Etruscan has been analyzed as a recapitulation of the entire tradition of English/American fiction set in Italy.
 A documentary about the book entitled A Tale of Tuscia, directed by Sergio Baldassarre, is available.

 Lappin's second novel, Katherine's Wish, is a meta-fictional re-elaboration of textual documentation pertaining to the final phase of Katherine Mansfield's life.
 Written from three points of view, that of Katherine Mansfield, of her companion, Ida Baker, and of her husband, John Middleton Murry, Katherine's Wish recreates a slice of Mansfield's life from 1918 until her retreat to Fontainebleau, to Gurdjieff's Institute for the Harmonious Development of Man in 1922, where she died in 1923.
 The novel focuses on Mansfield's triangular relationship with Ida Baker and Middleton Murry while tracing her artistic and spiritual quest.

 Lappin's third novel Signatures in Stone, published by Caravel Books in 2013, is set in the Monster Park of Bomarzo, and draws inspiration from the early twentieth century British writer, Mary Butts.

+Lappin's fourth novel is the critically acclaimed Loving Modigliani: The Afterlife of Jeanne Hébuterne (Serving House Books, 2020).